 Pi Patel is a son of a zookeeper.
 The curious boy learns about animals and their behavior from an early age.
 All these knowledge is put to the test when the family emigrates from India to North America aboard a cargo ship.

 The unthinkable happens and the ship sinks.
-The passengers are nowhere to find, except for Pi, a hyena, an orangutan, a zebra, and a Bengal tiger named Richard Parker.
+The passengers are nowhere to be found, except for Pi, a hyena, an orangutan, a zebra, and a Bengal tiger named Richard Parker.
 All these unlikely survivors find themselves in a small lifeboat.
 The next 227 days are the most intense and frightening in Pi’s life.

 The book ends far away from India, on the coast of Mexico.
 Richard Parker flees to the jungle as soon as the lifeboat reaches the shore.
 And Pi Patel has to come up with a new story of his survival as the first one is too miraculous to believe.